kdraeder/DART_CASES/README.md

 Putting an existing case there is a little more complicated.

-The following strategies are based on making the 'main' ('master') branch of the git repository have no CASE files in it, and each experiment/case will be a unique branch name that will reflect the CESM 'CASE' name.
+The following strategies are based on making the 'main' ('master') branch of the git repository have no case files in it, and each experiment/case will be a unique branch name that will reflect the CESM 'CASE' name.
 The separation is made clearer by also putting each case in a subdirectory named after the branch.